 4. Conversions by acquisition source/medium

-To find this report, head to Reports > Acquisition > Traffic acquisition, then change the dropdown in the first column to Session source / medium.
+To find this report, head to Reports > Acquisition > Traffic acquisition, then change the dropdown in the first column to Session source /medium.

-Again, look to the column labeled Conversions to discover how many conversions you receive from the different traffic channels.
+Look to the column labeled Conversions to discover how many conversions you receive from the different traffic channels.

 5. Landing page performance

-Your overall landing page performance can reveal key benchmarks for your website.
-Look at your best and worst performing landing pages based on metrics like number of visitors, engagement time, and conversions.
+Look at your best- and worst-performing landing pages based on metrics like number of visitors, engagement time, and conversions.

 Access this report by heading to Reports > Engagement > Landing page.